-The Swiss watch maker has updated its Vintage BR 126 line of aviator’s watches with this new Bell & Ross Vintage Original BR 126 Chronograph timepiece that now comes in a round stainless steel case.
-Fairly compact by today’s standard, this aviator may get some well-deserved attention from persons seeking for a nice vintage-styled pilot’s watch that doesn’t look like you steel hockey pluck.
+Bell & Ross has updated its Vintage line of “aviators” with this new Vintage Original BR 126 Chronograph that now comes in a round stainless steel case and features an elegant egg-shell-white dial.
+Fairly compact by today’s standards, this aviator may get some well-deserved attention from persons seeking for a nice vintage-styled pilot’s watch that doesn’t look like you just stole a hockey pluck.

-Like Rolex and Omega are mostly associated with all sorts of divers, Bell & Ross specializes in pilot’s and other military watches.
-In the beginning of the year the Swiss brand has introduced its new Vintage BR 123 Carbon and BR 126 Carbon models, where “carbon” in B&R’s newspeak meant normal stainless steel with matte black PVD coating.
+Like Rolex and Omega are mostly associated with all sorts of divers, Bell & Ross specializes in military-style watches.
+At the beginning of the year, the brand has introduced its new Vintage BR 123 Carbon and BR 126 Carbon models, where “carbon” in B&R’s newspeak meant normal stainless steel with matte black PVD coating.

-The new Bell & Ross Vintage Original BR 126 Chronograph watch is equipped with the aforementioned standard-issue Swiss ETA 2894 movement.
-Although the caliber offers usual tri-compax chronograph functionality and is capable of counting seconds, minutes and up to twelve hours, the watch features a bi-compax dial layout with a 30-minute chronograph totalizer at 9 o’clock and a small seconds hand at 3 o’clock.
+The 2010 Vintage Original BR 126 Chronograph is equipped with the aforementioned standard-issue Swiss ETA 2894 movement.
+Although the caliber offers usual tri-compax chronograph functionality and is capable of counting seconds, minutes and up to twelve hours, the dial features a bi-compax layout with a 30-minute chronograph totalizer at 9 o’clock and a small seconds hand at 3 o’clock.

 The 12-hour sub-dial, which is usually located at 12 o’clock, was for some reason removed.
-Perhaps, somebody at B&R decided that this kind of trick will make the watch look even more vintage than it actually is, maybe even resembling the new ultra-luxury Vacheron Constantin Patrimony Traditionnelle chronograph.
+Perhaps, somebody at B&R decided that this kind of trick will make the chronograph look even more vintage than it already is, maybe even resembling the new ultra-luxury Vacheron Constantin Patrimony Traditionnelle chronograph.

-As usual, the watch also features a round small date window between 4 and 5 o’clock.
+As usual, the dial also features a round small date window between 4 and 5 o’clock.

-The major difference between the Vintage Original and the, err, original Vintage BR 126 is that the watch comes in a normal stainless steel case.
+The major difference between the Vintage Original and the, err, original Vintage BR 126 is that it comes in a normal stainless steel case.